 - When ready to serve, put the cooked noodles into the soup bowls, shredded chicken, vegetables and ladle the hot broth on top.
 Season the soup with ground black pepper to taste and garnish with a sprinkling of chopped fresh parsley.
 SMACZNEGO!

-- Leftover Rosół – Make sure the soup is completely cooled before you store it, and separate any leftover soup from the veggies and meat.
-Stored in a tight-lid glass container for up to 4 days in the refrigerator.
-Cold soup will turn into jelly, this is how it supposed to be, when you warm it up it will be liquid again.
+- Make sure the soup is completely cooled before storing, and separate any leftover broth from the vegetables and meat.
+Store in a tightly sealed glass container in the refrigerator for up to 4 days.
+The cold soup may set into a jelly-like consistency — this is normal, and it will return to liquid when reheated.

-- You can freeze the excess broth for a later use.
-Use the leftover meat as a filling for other dishes.
+- You can freeze any excess broth for later use.
+Use the leftover chicken meat as a filling for other dishes.

-- You can store any extra noodles in the fridge for a day or two in a covered container.
+- Extra noodles can be stored in the fridge for a day or two in a covered container.

 - Use the best quality chicken you can.

-- Use COLD water for this soup.
-When you add cold water, all the flavor from the meat goes to the water.
-When browning the chicken or using hot water, the flavor stays in the meat.
+- Always use cold water for the soup.
+Adding cold water draws the flavor from the meat into the broth.
+If you brown the chicken or use hot water, the flavor stays in the meat.

-- Burn the onion on a hot dry frying pan before adding it to the water, this ensures deep golden color and enhances flavor.
+- Burn the onion on a hot, dry frying pan before adding it to the water.
+This ensures a deep golden color and enhances the flavor.

-- Do not allow the soup to boil too rapidly.
-Bring it up to a low boil, then quickly bring it down to a simmer.
-Extensive boiling will cause the fat to emulsify and leave your rosół dingy with a greasy mouthfeel.
+- Do not let the soup boil too rapidly.
+Bring it up to a low boil, then quickly reduce to a simmer.
+Extensive boiling can emulsify the fat, leaving your rosół cloudy and greasy.

-- Go easy on salt; You can always add more at the end.
+- Go easy on the salt; you can always adjust it at the end.

-- Skimming of every bit of foam that removes the impurities and gives you a beautiful clear broth.
+- Skim off every bit of foam that rises to the surface.
+This removes impurities and ensures a clear, beautiful broth.

-With chicken soup, the possibilities for variations are endless.
-My rosół soup is the way I have always been making it but feel free to alter it according to your own taste and ingredients you have on hand.
+When it comes to chicken soup, the possibilities are endless!
+My rosół recipe is the way I’ve always made it, but feel free to adjust it to your taste or based on the ingredients you have on hand.

 - Dried or fresh lovage is completely optional and can be skipped.

-- Instead of egg noodles, you can also make rosół with cooked white rice.
+- Instead of egg noodles, you can also serve rosół with cooked white rice.

 FAQ